OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 TERMS AND CONDITIONS

-Here the Terms and Conditions of Entry to which all applicants must agree in general.
+Here the Terms and Conditions of Entry to which all applicants must agree in general (per l'Italiano si prega di consultare il sito www.miff.it).

 • The Selection or Programming Committee's decisions (for the Nominations), LDVFS Members' (for the different Categories Winners) and Audience's voting opinion (for Best Film Top Da Vinci Award Category) are final.

 • Entry constitutes agreement with the Rules and Regulations as set forth in the application.
-Please read the rules of entry on WAB carefully and communicate it to all appropriate parties of your organization prior to registering your title on Withoutabox.com and mailing the DVD screeners of the film.
+Please read the rules of entry on WAB carefully and communicate it to all appropriate parties of your organization prior to registering your title on Withoutabox.com and mailing the DVDs or screeners of the film.

 • Submission does not guarantee the Nomination of your film for MIFF Awards.

-• IMPORTANT: Texts, images, film info, entry fee and so forth must be uploaded and paid via Withoutabox.com, but please note that two (2) DVD screeners of the film need to be physically mailed to the address indicated.
+• IMPORTANT: Texts, images, film info, entry fee and so forth must be uploaded and paid via Withoutabox.com, but please note that if you do not upload your film online, two (2) DVD screeners of the film need to be physically mailed to the address indicated.

 • MIFF reserves the rights to show all the Nominee films to LDVFS Members (close to the public) and Awarded films to a public audience during the festival and to LDVFS events.

-• A Nominee filmmaker announced as a Winner will be provided with one (1) hotel room to receive the Da Vinci Award and participate at the festival's Winner screening.
+• A Nominee filmmaker announced as a Winner will be provided with lodging (an hotel room) to receive the Da Vinci Award and participate at the festival's Winner screening.

 • DVDs submitted for selection previews will not be returned.
 Please, do not send your original, but make sure the DVD works up to the end.
 Be aware that missing information may delay processing and/or cause rejection of application.
 IMPORTANT: Entries will not be considered unless the submission is completed and the entry fee is paid online at Withoutabox.com.

-• Films/videos that are planning to receive television exposure, including network, cable, pay TV and/or theatrical release in Italy prior to the Winner Announcement and screening are not eligible for MIFF Awards.
-Different rules apply for Short Films and Italian TV categories.
+• Films/videos that are planning to receive television exposure, including network, cable, pay TV and/or theatrical release in Italy prior to the Winner Announcement are not eligible for MIFF Awards (different rules per category apply).

 • Work-in-progress will be considered only if a “first cut” can be previewed.